-Proof of written and oral English Competency
+Proof of Written and Oral English Competency

-Your I-20 along other documents will be required for your visa interview at your country’s embassy.
+Your I-20 along with other documents will be required for your visa interview at your country’s embassy.
 It is imperative that you arrange your paperwork and receive your I-20 on time to schedule a visa appointment, as waiting times vary between countries.
 For more information on gathering required documentation for visa purposes, please visit travel.state.gov/content/travel/en/us-visas/study/student-visa.html.

 Kellogg Community College is unable to provide support throughout the visa process aside from issuing your I-20.
 For all visa-related question, please contact the United States Embassy in your home country.